 Among those, I can also buy Amazon products (like Kindle, and Echo), or subscribe to Prime (to get faster delivery and even access to an on-demand library of).

-Also, thanks to Amazon seller program the company earns fixed fees, a percentage of sales, per-unit activity fees, interest, or some combination of those based on the platform of its own.
+Also, thanks to the Amazon seller program the company earns fixed fees, a percentage of sales, per-unit activity fees, interest, or some combination of those based on the platform of its own.
 Nonetheless, it has a strategic role in Amazon. generated by the marketplace; Although AWS is a

 Last but not least, the KDP platform allows thousands of independent authors to publish their e-books and info-products.
 According to the plan in which the independent author enrolls into Amazon will earn anywhere from 30-70% of royalty fees from the sales.